 A sub-family of sans serif fonts, modern sans serifs are sans serif fonts in the tradition of early- to mid-20th-century modernist type styles.
 Helvetica, Futura, and Avenir are some of the oldest and best-known modern fonts, but the popularity of the style has endured, with a huge range of contemporary geometric sans serifs to choose from.

-Often used as advertising fonts and associated with the boom in modernist design during the 1950s, modern sans serifs are a popular choice amongst design-focused businesses and brands, such as architecture practices, furniture retailers, and fashion brands.
+These chic fonts were often used as advertising fonts and associated with the boom in modernist design during the 1950s.
+They're a popular choice amongst design-focused businesses and brands, such as architecture practices, furniture retailers, and fashion brands.
 In fashion in particular, a clear split down the line emerges between brands who opt for the lofty, luxurious elegance of serif fonts, such as Dior and Valentino, and those who prefer the chic functionality of sans serifs, including Chanel and Calvin Klein.
 The latter group, it seems, would rather appear more futuristic and minimalist in both brand and business.

-Geometric, modern sans serifs often also feature rounded letterforms, giving them an open, functional appearance.
-Modern sans serifs that are exceptionally rounded, such as George Round, give the viewer a sense of playfulness and naivety, making them a popular choice for children’s brands, as well as travel and entertainment brands targeting the older millennial market.
+Geometric, elegant fonts often also feature rounded letterforms, giving them an open, functional appearance.
+These chic fonts can be exceptionally rounded, such as George Round, giving the viewer a sense of playfulness and naivety and making them a popular choice for children’s brands, as well as travel and entertainment brands targeting the older millennial market.

 Examples in Logo Design: Chanel, Celine, Calvin Klein, Burberry, Netflix, Google, Airbnb